 We need to make as many choices as we can to help reverse this situation.
 DON'T DESPAIR, dear reader, hang in, the good stuff is coming up!

 Besides hot weather, what else majorly dries up and destroys healthy soil?

 Plowing and industrial crop cultivation.
-And if there's anything California has a LOT of, it's plowed, monocrop, conventionally treated fields.
+And if there's anything California has a LOT of, it's John-Deere-destroyed, monocrop, conventionally treated fields.